Student Life and Services

 AGTS is located in the northern section of Springfield, Missouri’s third largest city.
 The quality of life is bolstered by a cost of living that rates 7.5 points below the national average.
 The area’s pleasant climate is complemented by its clean air and makes Springfield a desirable place to live.

-Located in Ozark Mountain country, Springfield affords an exciting variety of cultural and sporting events, plus a wide range of recreational activities.
+Located in Ozark Mountain country, Springfield affords an exciting variety of cultural and sporting events, including the home of the St. Louis Cardinals’ AA affiliate, plus a wide range of recreational activities.
 Six major lakes lie within a short driving distance, providing a comfortable setting for fellowship, relaxation, and renewal.

-The seminary community enjoys a 58,000 sq. ft. academic building that houses state of the art classrooms, the Cordas C. Burnett Library, computer lab, bookstore, counseling center, William J. Seymour Chapel, Khoo Kay Peng World Prayer Center, and administrative offices.
-The campus has recently expanded with the acquisition of the historical O’Reilly Gymnasium which is now being utilized by the seminary as a multipurpose activity center.
-The campus is adjacent to Evangel University on North Glenstone Avenue.
+The seminary community enjoys a 58,000 sq. ft. academic building that houses state of the art classrooms, the Cordas C. Burnett Library, computer lab, counseling center, William J. Seymour Chapel, Khoo Kay Peng World Prayer Center, and administrative offices.
+AGTS is adjacent to Evangel University’s main campus on North Glenstone Avenue.

 We welcome prospective students to visit AGTS whenever they are in the area or in the process of deciding where to attend seminary.
 If the Enrollment Office knows about the visit, they will arrange a tour of the seminary, consultations with faculty, staff and students, attendance in classes of interest, and guest housing.
 Call 1-800-467-AGTS.